The difference between chlorophyll and chloroplast is due to the following factors:

 Key Differences Between Chlorophyll and Chloroplast

-- Chlorophyll is a chlorin pigment that traps the red and blue light of the electromagnetic spectrum and transmits green light during the photosynthesis.
-A chloroplast is the cell organelles that act as a site for all the photosynthetic activity by providing space and enzymes.
+- Chlorophyll is a chlorin pigment that traps the red and blue light of the electromagnetic spectrum and transmits green light during photosynthesis.
+A chloroplast is a cell organelle that acts as a site for all the photosynthetic activity by providing space and enzymes.

-- A chloroplast occurs as small reticulations within the mesophyll cells of a leaf while chlorophyll is a plant pigment located within the thylakoids discs.
+- Chloroplasts exist as small reticulations within the mesophyll cells of a leaf, while chlorophylls are the plant pigments located within the thylakoids discs.

 - Chlorophyll-a, b, c, d and f are the five groups, among which chlorophyll-a and b are the two major groups that predominate in a plant.
 The chloroplasts are the most common type of plastid characterized by two membranous structure with high chlorophyll content.

-- Chlorophyll imparts an intense green colour to the chloroplast by the absorption of light wavelength (usually red and blue) of the visible light spectrum, by reflecting green.
+- Chlorophylls impart an intense green colour to the chloroplasts by absorbing a light wavelength (usually red and blue) of the visible light spectrum and reflecting green.

-Chloroplast appears green because of the chlorophyll presence within the infolded thylakoids, which in turn imparts green colour to the leaf. - The structure of chlorophyll comprises of a central magnesium atom, tetrapyrrole ring and a varying side chain, due to which it also refers as “Magnesium tetrapyrrole pigments”.
+Chloroplast appears green because of the chlorophyll presence within the infolded thylakoids, which imparts green colour to the leaves. - The structure of chlorophyll comprises a central magnesium atom, tetrapyrrole ring and a varying side chain, due to which it is also termed as “Magnesium tetrapyrrole pigments”.

 Similarities